cosmasnyairo/kubernetes/README.md

-# Kubernetes Commands I Use
+# Kubernetes

-A list of Kubernetes commands i use
+A list of Kubernetes templates and commands

 ## Table of Contents